DataWithBrian/PowerBI/Loan Portfolio Credit Risk Analysis-1/README.md

 ✅ Business Problem Solved

-Most lenders track performance after defaults happen — but miss early warning signals like debt concentration and leverage buildup.
+Most lenders track performance after defaults happen, but miss early warning signals like debt concentration and leverage buildup.
 This dashboard helps answer forward-looking risk questions, such as:

 - Which loan segment carries the highest credit risk exposure?